decred/dcrdocs/docs/mining/proof-of-stake.md

 The **Ticket Pool** is the total number of tickets in the Decred network.

-The **Ticket Fee** (`ticketfee`) is the fee rate that must be included in the ticket purchase to incentivize Proof-of-Work miners to include that ticket in a new block. **Ticket Fee** usually refers to the DCR/kB fee rate for a ticket purchase transaction.
+The **Ticket Fee** (`ticketfee`) is the fee rate that must be included in the ticket purchase to incentivize Proof-of-Work (PoW) miners to include that ticket in a new block. **Ticket Fee** usually refers to the DCR/kB fee rate for a ticket purchase transaction.
 Therefore, with a higher transaction size, you will end up paying a higher absolute fee.
-For example, solo-staking ticket purchases are around 300 Bytes, which means a **Ticket Fee** of .3 DCR/kB will result in the spending on .1 DCR if, and only if, that ticket gets included in a block.
+For example, solo-staking ticket purchases are around 300 Bytes, which means a **Ticket Fee** of 0.3 DCR/kB will result in the spending of 0.1 DCR, if and only if, that ticket gets included in a block.

 **When a ticket is called to vote, the wallet that has voting rights for that ticket must be online.** If the wallet is not online to cast its vote, the ticket will be marked as `missed` and you will not receive a reward for that ticket.
-In practice, **solo Voters** often run voting wallets on a number of servers on different continents, to minimise the chance of their tickets missing a call to vote.
+In practice, **Solo Voters** often run voting wallets on a number of servers on different continents, to minimise the chance of their tickets missing a call to vote.

 **Voting Service Providers (VSPs)** (formerly "Stakepools") offer a service whereby ticket buyers can delegate the act of voting to the VSP.
 The ticket-buyer instructs the VSP how their ticket should vote on any open rule change proposals, but transfers voting rights to the VSP to take advantage of the voting infrastructure they provide (i.e. at least three always-online servers).

 VSPs charge a fee for this service, which is taken out of the reward returned upon a successful vote.
 This fee is generally 5% or less.
 A [list of VSPs](https://decred.org/stakepools/) is maintained on decred.org.
-VSPs do not take custody of DCR, using them is a case of delegating the voting rights of a ticket only.
+VSPs do not take custody of DCR.
+By using them, you only delegate the voting rights of a ticket.

 ---

 ## Ticket Lifecycle

-Purchasing a ticket is quite simple (see below) but what happens to it after you buy it?
+Purchasing a ticket is quite simple (see below), but what happens to it after you buy it?
-A ticket on main net (test net uses different parameters) will go through a few stages in its lifetime:
+A ticket on mainnet (testnet uses different parameters) will go through a few stages in its lifetime:

 1. You buy a ticket using a Decrediton or dcrwallet wallet.
 The total cost of the each single ticket transaction should be **Ticket Price** + **Ticket Fee**(`ticketfee`).
 2. Your ticket enters the `mempool`.
 This is where your ticket waits to be mined by PoW miners.
 Only 20 fresh tickets are mined into each block.